Indiana University

 • Run all from My Computer: This option installs the selected program or component and all associated components to your hard drive.

 • Run from CD: This option runs the selected program or component from the CD.
-You might select this option, for example, if you want the program to appear on your Start menu, but you don't have room for it on your hard drive.
-(If your computer prompts you for the Office CD every time you try to use Word, for example, Word may be set to Run from CD.)
+You might select this option, for example, if you want the program to appear on your Start menu, but don't have room for it on your hard drive.
+(Thus if your computer prompts you for the Office CD every time you try to use Word, the application may be set to Run from CD.)

-• Run all from CD: This option runs the selected program and all its associated components from the CD rather than installing it to the hard drive.
+• Run all from CD: This option runs the selected program and all its associated components from the CD rather than installing them to the hard drive.

 • Install on First Use: This option places the icons for the program on your Start menu, but does not install it on your hard drive.
 The first time you use the program, it will ask you for the CD and will then install it.